 In sum, a paradox situation with a hungry population, people longing for jobs and a sea full of fish.
 Here, fishing is a simple solution.

-Fisheries is now priorities in National Plans and goals, and FairFishing is committed to support the development of the sector in close cooperation with the governments and local authorities.
+Fisheries is now being prioritised in the National Plans and goals of the region.
+FairFishing is committed to supporting the development of the sector, in close cooperation with the governments and local authorities.

 Berbera – FairFishing Centre of Excellence

 - Financially self-sufficient and locally managed by 10 local employees since 2017.

 - 35 users (partners) of the station’s facilities (fishers, skippers, boat owners) employ approximately 400-500 seasonal employees.

 - The market price on fish has more than doubled since FairFishing started in 2013.
 It is currently around 4 USD/KG.

 - 400.000 USD in monthly turnover among our partners from sales at local markets.